Guided Prompt Evolution for Vision-Language Models Adaptation: Experiment

 \subsection{Cross-Dataset Evaluation}

-Tab.~\ref{tab:cross_dataset} reports the cross-dataset evaluation where all models are trained on ImageNet and directly evaluated on 10 diverse target datasets.
-EvoPrompt achieves the highest average accuracy of 66.82\%, surpassing MMA (66.61\%) and MaPLe (66.30\%), while also attaining the best source accuracy on ImageNet (71.63\%), suggesting that the MPP's shared representation space and evolutionary learning strategy yield more transferable prompts than MaPLe's independently parameterized per-layer design.
-Compared with MMA, EvoPrompt maintains a competitive edge on the target average.
+Tab. \ref{tab:cross_dataset} presents the cross-dataset evaluation results, where all models are trained on ImageNet and directly evaluated across 10 diverse target datasets.
+Notably, EvoPrompt achieves the highest average target accuracy of 67.41\%, outperforming leading baselines such as MMA (66.61\%) and MaPLe (66.30\%).
+Concurrently, it attains the top source accuracy on ImageNet (72.10\%).
+This dual superiority suggests that the shared representation space of MPP, coupled with our evolutionary learning strategy, yields highly transferable prompts that generalize better than MaPLe's independently parameterized per-layer design.
 Overall, EvoPrompt achieves the best balance between source-domain performance and cross-dataset transferability among all compared methods.